-The following undergraduate students are juniors in college and will be attending the 2018 APSA RBSI program at Duke University, from May 27, 2018 - June 28, 2018.
-The RBSI Scholars will enroll in two courses over the summer session and will complete an independent research paper.
-They will participate in the RBSI Recruitment Fair on June 15, 2018 and the RBSI Closing Banquet on June 27, 2018.
-APSA congratulates the new RBSI Class!
+The following undergraduate students attended the 2018 APSA RBSI program at Duke University, from May 27, 2018 - June 28, 2018.
+The RBSI Scholars enrolled in two courses over the summer session and will complete an independent research paper.
+They participated in the RBSI Recruitment Fair on June 15, 2018 and the RBSI Closing Banquet on June 27, 2018.

 - Deja Bryant, Howard University